ihmcrobotics/ihmc-open-robotics-software/ihmc-robot-data-logger/README.md

 The Decklink cards are numbered sequentially starting from 0.
 Video resolution is auto-detected.
 If you want to log Decklink cards 0 and 2, set "loggedCameras=0,2".
 If you only want to log Decklink card 1, set "loggedCameras=1".
 If you do not want to log any cameras, remove the loggedCameras line or set it to an empty string.

 Alternatively, you can add `-Dihmc.publicBroadcast=true` and `-Dihmc.camerasToCapture` to the java command line arguments.

+Make sure a gateway within the same subnet is set for the interface that is connected to the logger.
+It does not need to exist on the network, but without a default gateway FastRTPS cannot reliably connect.

 ## Starting the logger